TheMostafax/My_Phones_Store/README.md

 4. The all products page provides the list of the available products "mobile phones" in a list view which can help the customer to select his/her favourite mobile phone.

+5. Customers can also use the search engine to filter the products based on their specific needs and preferences.

 <hr>

 <h4 align="center">Folder Structure</h4>